 You need to replace yogurt-based lassi or yogurt milk-based lassi with curd or vegan curd if you require it as per your choice.

 How to Make Mango Lassi with vegan curd

-You can buy ready vegan curd, or you can search for any recipe which is dairy-free curd, something like smooth vegan lemon curd.
+You can buy ready vegan curd or search for any dairy-free recipe, like smooth vegan lemon curd.
 You can also make vegan curd using cashew nut milk, a good substitute for dairy curd.
 You can again try some soya milk curd.
 It was created with vinegar.

 Mango Lassi calories

 It has nearly 372 calories, with 80 calories from fat.
 It has the right amount of Vitamin A, C, Calcium, and Iron.
 So it is a healthy sweet drink delight for you.

 - You can use canned mango pulp instead of ripe or homemade mango pulp.